If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 As women continue to use DEPO-PROVERA, fewer experience irregular bleeding patterns and more experience amenorrhea.
 By month 12, amenorrhea was reported by 55% of women, and by month 24, amenorrhea was reported by 68% of women using DEPO-PROVERA.

 Because of the prolonged effect following intramuscular injection of DEPO-PROVERA, re-establishment of menstruation may be delayed and difficult to predict.
 For this reason, DEPO-PROVERA is not recommended for treatment of secondary amenorrhea or functional uterine bleeding.
 For these conditions, oral progestogen therapy is recommended.

-There have been post-market reports of arterial and venous thromboembolism (VTE) in women using DEPO-PROVERA (see ADVERSE REACTIONS, Post-Market Adverse Drug Reactions).
+There have been post-market reports of arterial and venous thromboembolism (VTE) in women using DEPO-PROVERA (see 8 ADVERSE REACTIONS, 8.5 Post-Market Adverse Reactions).
 Generally, it is not clear if the risk of arterial and venous thromboembolism is different for users of DEPO-PROVERA than for non-users.

 Generalized risk factors for venous thromboembolism include a personal history, a family history (the occurrence of VTE in a direct relative at a relatively early age may indicate genetic predisposition), severe obesity (body mass index >30kg/m2) and systemic lupus erythematosus.
 The risk of VTE also increases with age and smoking.
 The risk of VTE may be temporarily increased with prolonged immobilization, major surgery or trauma.